A compact $G_2$-calibrated manifold with first Betti number $b_1=1$: Introduction

 Recently, for a compact $7$-manifold $M$ endowed with a closed non-parallel $\Gtwo$-structure, Podest\`{a} and Raffero in \cite{PR} have proved that the identity component of the automorphism group of $M$ is Abelian with dimension bounded by min$\{6,b_{2}(M)\}$.

 Compact $\Gtwo$-calibrated manifolds have interesting curvature properties.
 It is well known that a $\Gtwo$ holonomy manifold is Ricci-flat or, equivalently, both Einstein and scalar-flat.
-On a compact calibrated $\Gtwo$ manifold, both the Einstein condition \cite{CleytonIvanov} and scalar-flatness \cite{Bryant} are equivalent to the holonomy being contained in $\Gtwo$.
+On a compact $\Gtwo$-calibrated manifold, both the Einstein condition \cite{CleytonIvanov} and scalar-flatness \cite{Bryant} are equivalent to the holonomy being contained in $\Gtwo$.
 In fact, Bryant in \cite{Bryant} shows that the scalar curvature is always non-positive.

-All the known examples in the literature of compact $7$-manifolds (not a product of a symplectic half-flat $6$-manifold by $S^1$) admitting a closed $\Gtwo$ form, which is not coclosed, have first Betti number strictly bigger than one.
-The first example of a compact $\Gtwo$-calibrated manifold that does not have holonomy $\Gtwo$ was obtained in \cite{Fernandez}.
-This example is a nilmanifold, that is a compact quotient of a simply connected nilpotent Lie group by a lattice, endowed with an invariant calibrated $\Gtwo$-structure.
-In~\cite{CF} Conti and the first author classified the nilpotent 7-dimensional Lie algebras that admit a calibrated $\Gtwo$-structure.
+All the previously known examples in the literature of compact $7$-manifolds which are not a product of $S^1$ and a symplectic half-flat $6$-manifold in the sense of~\cite{chiossi-salamon} admitting a closed $\Gtwo$ form, which is not also coclosed, have first Betti number strictly bigger than one.
+The first example of a compact $\Gtwo$-calibrated manifold that does not have holonomy contained in $\Gtwo$ was obtained in \cite{Fernandez}.
+This example is a nilmanifold, that is a compact quotient of a simply connected nilpotent Lie group by a lattice, endowed with an invariant closed $\Gtwo$-structure.
+In~\cite{CF} Conti and the first author classified the nilpotent 7-dimensional Lie algebras that admit a closed $\Gtwo$-structure.
 All those examples are non-formal.
 Other examples were given in \cite{Fernandez-2}.
 They are formal compact solvable manifolds with first Betti number $b_1=3$.

-In this paper, we show a compact formal 7-manifold with a closed $\Gtwo$-structure and with first Betti number $b_1=1$ not admitting any torsion-free $\Gtwo$-structure.
+In this paper, we construct a compact formal 7-manifold with a closed $\Gtwo$-structure and with first Betti number $b_1=1$ not admitting any torsion-free $\Gtwo$-structure.
 To our knowledge, this manifold is the first example of compact $\Gtwo$-calibrated manifold that satisfies all these properties and it is not a product.